nline/nline-data-api/README.md

 ## API Key

 On first use, you'll be prompted to enter your details to receive an API key.
 This key will be saved locally for future use.

+You can optionally add the API key you recieved from [nline.io](https://nline.io/public-data) in a `.access_token` file in the root directory.

 ## Data Description